Yomguithereal/psia-python-advanced/notes/notebooks_outline/2_data_science.md

 1. Read the "parrainages" JSON file
 2. Check out the records and count the candidates (using a `Counter`)
+3. Compute by hand the mean number of endorsements
-3. Filter the file to keep only the running candidates (>= 500)
+4. Filter the file to keep only the running candidates (>= 500)
-4. Explore the available variables
+5. Explore the available variables
   1. Civilité (displot), small multiple per candidate
   2. Dates (lineplots, cumsums etc.)
   3. Mandats
-5. Keep only parrainages from mayors
+6. Keep only parrainages from mayors

 ## RNE